Use a streamlined submission process to submit the following data types (complete or partial sequences):

 Source metadata, such as: isolate, strain, collection date, country

-Feature Annotation: Features are automatically applied for you for SARS-CoV-2, Influenza, Dengue virus, Norovirus, metazoan COX1, rRNA, and rRNA-ITS submissions.
+Features are automatically annotated for specific submissions, including SARS-CoV-2, Influenza, Dengue virus, Norovirus, metazoan COX1, rRNA, and rRNA-ITS.

 Prepare your sequence(s) in the FASTA format that starts with a definition line, followed with a hard return and the sequence.
 The simplest definition line requires the “> “symbol and a sequence_ID.